zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - putTopAuthInSession - This function will find the credential available in the cache that is the highest priority credential as specified by the cached authOrder.
 It places that credential into the supplied session config, and removes the credentials for all other auth types from the supplied session config.
 It also places the cached authOrder into the session config.

-  - The function AbstractRestClient.request is the primary location that will call cacheCredsAndAuthOrder.

-  - It might be called from other existing locations as needed.

 - removeExtraCredsFromSess - This function removes all credential properties from the supplied session except for the top available authentication type.
 In the prototype, it is only called from putTopAuthInSession.
 However, removeExtraCredsFromSess is available should we find that we must scrub unneeded credentials from a session in other location in existing Zowe code.

 ## Deployment of AuthOrder functions within the Zowe client APIs